jmtc7/autoware-course/01_development_environment/README.md

 - ADE Environment
 - Development Strategies for Safety-Critical Systems

-There are provided materials for both the [first part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv.md) and the [second part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv2.md) of the lecture, consisting in MarkDown files with the lecture contents.
+There are provided materials for both the [first part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv.md) and the [second part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv2.md) of the lecture, consisting in MarkDown files with the lecture contents and their PDF versions, which are included in the *resources* folder of this directory.

 ## Section 1.
 Introduction
 ## [1.1.
 Course Introduction](https://youtu.be/XTmlhvlmcf8?t=75)